Yaser Jabbar: Investigations into surgical malpractice

-In September 2024, The Times newspaper, having seen a copy of the Royal College of Surgeons' report published details of the investigation's findings.
+In September 2024, The Times newspaper obtained a copy of the Royal College of Surgeons report and published details of the investigation's findings.
 The investigation found Jabbar had exhibited “unacceptable and unprofessional behaviour”.
 His record-keeping was poor and assessments of children before surgery were unacceptable and he carried out operations for which he had not sought proper consent.
 It also concluded that children were also subjected to surgery that had no clear benefits or justification.
 Accusations were made that Jabbar would alter clinical records after surgery and dismissed concerns raised about the post-surgical recovery of children.
 According to the report, “the review team heard of serious complications … with staff reportedly seeing more amputations in recent times than they ever had within the service” and that some staff working with Jabbar “would not wish for their friends and family to be operated on” by him.
 The report also concluded that Jabbar "hid his complications and he didn’t learn from them.
 So they kept happening.”
 In a review of one child's care, the report concluded surgery by Jabbar was “incorrect and unsuitable”.
 It said Jabbar “demonstrated a lack of understanding of the principles of deformity correction surgery, in addition to a lack of insight”.

+Great Ormond Street Hospital released a redacted version of the Royal College of Surgeons report in their October 2024 trust board papers.